 This aspect or cycle of the totem shifts are for balance, you must do work in this stage of your cycle according to the color that is presented.
 Someone or something needs your attention or you need someones attention in a matter at work, or school or friends, lovers etc.

-Gray and Brown Moths are the most active part of your butterfly/moth cycle.
-Most totem writers do not focus on the entire process, they focus on the cocoon stage and the emerging stage which would be like remaining a maiden your whole life and never entering adult nor elder stages of life or eating only the icing on a cake rather than learning the subtle aspects of being a great cake maker from struggle.
+Gray and Brown Moths are my helpers as well and they always seem to enter my home to tell me there is trouble in dreaming, and the cycle that I am in, now includes my dreams, not just waking life.
+They are the most active part of your butterfly/moth cycle.
+Most totem writers do not focus on the entire process, they focus on the cocoon stage and the emerging stages, which would be like remaining a maiden your whole life and never entering the adult or elder stages of life and death.
+We go from growth and struggle into a stalling or transition, then the death and then the rebirth.
+Nature chose for me as a shaman, that she would appear in these cycles always as full grown butterflies and moths.

-Most butterflies have very bright colors on their wings and the internal (nocturnal moths) will be a grayer or darker color.
-I was into some heavy healing for about 8 years of my thirty year healing journey, when I reached some peaks in my initiations and self healing, black moths and black butterflies were constantly with me over those years.
-Since that time, I have not seen one black butterfly in the last 6 years, that gives you an idea of the stage of changes of the transformation, with black moths and butterfly.
+Very bright moth colors on their wings and the internal (nocturnal moths) will be a grayer or darker color than butterflies .
+I was into some heavy healing for about 8 years at my thirtieth year healing journey, when I reached some peaks in my initiations and self healing, and black moths and black butterflies were constantly around me over those years.
+That was the last ten years of my forty year wrathful dismemberment as a shaman and since my gate closed in 2016, I have not seen one black butterfly.
+That gives you an idea of the stages or how long the changes can occur with one color of moth or butterfly, in the transformation stages.
+Even though the last ten years had dominant black, the others would come to show me where I was at in personal changes within that black cycle (purification of the deepest karma).

 Many day-flying moths can also be brightly colored so check with your butterfly and moth resource about specifics.
 Specifics are important if you have butterfly medicine or they are just a visiting guide.